-This recipe for beetroot and poppy seed oaty bars is perfect for baby led weaning and as a toddler snack.
+This recipe for healthy oat bars made with beetroot and poppy seeds is perfect for baby led weaning and as a toddler snack.
 They are free from refined sugar, full of goodness and really soft.
-They're also a great snack for bigger kids, especially as an after-school snack for kids who don't do too well on refined sugar on an empty stomach.
+They’re also a great snack for bigger kids, especially as an after-school snack for kids who don’t do too well on refined sugar on an empty stomach.

 I love how easy these vegan snack bars are to make.
 You simply put all the ingredients in a food processor, whizz them up and bake.
 If you don’t have a food processor you can make these with a hand-held stick blender, but you may need to add a little water to help get the right consistency.

 If you’re avoiding nuts you could replace the almonds with sunflower seeds or extra oats.
 (I haven’t tested this so let me know if you do make them how it turns out).

 Healthy oat bars with beetroot and poppy seeds

 - 40 g almonds

 - 100 g dried fruit (I used a mix of raisins and dried cranberries

 - 1 apple grated

 - 2 small cooked beetroots (130g, roughly chopped